 The role of the TAB is defined in the Governance Document.
 For convenience the relevant sections of that document are reproduced below.
 Note that this inherited text is also open for discussion separately.

 “The Technical Advisory Board (TAB) provides technical expertise and advice to the Council, as well as helping in the development of Working Groups case statements and outputs to promote their impact and effectiveness.
 Membership of the TAB is elected from the RDA membership.
-The TAB is responsible for the technical approach of the RDA and the development and maintenance of an RDA Technical Roadmap document. co-chair of the Technical Advisory Board serve as an ex-officio member of Council.
+The TAB is responsible for the technical approach of the RDA and the development and maintenance of an RDA Technical Roadmap document.
+A co-chair of the Technical Advisory Board serves as an ex-officio member of Council.
 The procedures which govern TAB membership and activities are described in the Organisational and Process Plan.